isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiv.md

 title: Travel Checklist - Category(IV)
 permalink: /travel-checklist/category-4
 ---

-<i>Readers who have arrived on this page directly from a search engine or are new to the entry-requirements imposed by Singapore during the pandemic, should start from the <a href="/arriving/overview" target="_blank">“Travelling to Singapore”</a> page.
-Travellers who do not meet the entry requirements may be turned away from Singapore. </i>
+### Instructions for the use of the Category (IV) Travel History Checklist

-### Travel Checklist – Category (IV) Travel History
+This checklist covers the pre-departure to post-arrival process for travellers who(se):

-This checklist is **only** suitable for travellers with travel history to any <a href="/shn-and-swab-summary" target="_blank">Category (IV) country/region</a>* in the past 14 days before arrival in Singapore.
-Travellers arriving in Singapore via the Work Pass Holder General Lane, Air Travel Pass, Periodic Commuting Arrangement, Reciprocal Green Lane, Vaccinated Travel Lane (Air/Land) or Death and Critical Illness Emergency Lane should refer to the lane-specific requirements or their approval letters for instructions.
+<span style="margin-left:20px;"> ☐ i.</span> Are travelling to Singapore via the Returning Singapore Citizens/Permanent Residents Lane, Familial Ties Lane, or Student’s Pass Holder Lane; <b>AND</b>

-*<i>Entry bans apply to non-Singapore Citizen / Singapore Permanent Residents with travel history to Botswana, Eswatini, Ghana, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, and Zimbabwe.</i>
+<span style="margin-left:20px;"> ☐ ii.</span> 14-day travel history, excluding transits less than 24 hours, includes <a href="/shn-and-swab-summary" target="_blank">any Category (IV) country/region in the past 14 days before arrival in Singapore</a>. <i>[<b style="color:red;">Note:</b> Entry bans for non-Singapore Citizen/Singapore Permanent Residents with a travel history to Botswana, Eswatini, Ghana, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, and Zimbabwe will cease <b>from 26 Dec 2021, 2359h</b>.]</i>

-Travellers can check the box **(&#9744;)** for completed activities.
+Travellers who do not meet the above conditions should refer to the checklist specific to their travel arrangement or approval letters for travel instructions.
+To use this checklist, travellers should check the box **(&#9744;)** for completed activities.

 ### Stage 1: Pre-Departure for Singapore